Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 On creation, the `avs` specifies an `operatorSetId` unique to the AVS.
 Together, the `avs` address and `operatorSetId` create a `key` that uniquely identifies this operator set throughout the `AllocationManager`.

+The `avs` also specifies a `slasher`, an address that can slash the operatorSet.
+For the `createOperatorSets` function that takes in the *old* `CreateSetParams` struct, the slasher is set to the `avs` address.

 Optionally, the `avs` can provide a list of `strategies`, specifying which strategies will be slashable for the new operator set.
 AVSs may create operator sets with various strategies based on their needs - and strategies may be added to more than one operator set.

 *Effects*: